 Contact Our Qualified Workplace Assaults Attorneys Today

 Unfortunately, the level of violence in the workplace may be even higher than statistics currently show, since government figures represent only the most serious incidents.
-According to a 2004 booklet published by the Occupational Safety and Health Administration (OSHA), violence in health care facilities is “likely to be underreported, perhaps due in part to the persistent perception within the health care industry that assaults are part of the job.”
+According to a 2004 booklet published by the Occupational Safety and Health Administration (OSHA), violence in health care facilities is “likely to be underreported, perhaps due in part to the persistent perception within the healthcare industry that assaults are part of the job.”
 If you or a loved one has been injured by an assault on the job in Georgia, contact our qualified workplace assault attorneys at Rechtman & Spevak for help.
 You may have grounds to file a workers’ compensation claim against your employer, or a personal injury claim against the person who assaulted you, or the owner or manager of the premises where your workplace is located, for failing to take appropriate measures to prevent the assault.
-With the help of our experienced workplace assault lawyers, victims of assaults on the job in Marietta and Atlanta can pursue the compensation they deserve for their injuries, medical bills and other expenses.
+With the help of our Atlanta workers' compensation lawyers, victims of assaults on the job in Marietta and Atlanta can pursue the compensation they deserve for their injuries, medical bills, and other expenses.